Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: The Physics of Resonant Wave-Particle Interactions

-The velocity-space signatures generated by the FPC technique are most easily visualized by reducing the 3V information to a 2V plane that emphasizes the features of the particular kinetic energization mechanism.
-For example, previous studies show that plotting $C_{E_\parallel, s}$ on the gyrotropic plane $(v_\parallel, v_\perp)$ captures the features of Landau damping, so we integrate the full cylindrical 3V correlation over gyroangle $\theta$, denoting the 2V correlation by $C_{E_\parallel, s}(v_\parallel, v_\perp)$.
-Similarly, for ion cyclotron damping, integrating over the parallel $v_z$ dimension yields helpful characterizations of the energization by $C_{E_x, s}$, $C_{E_y, s}$, and $C_{E_\perp, s}$ on the 2V $(v_x, v_y)$ plane.
-Generally, different kinetic mechanisms of particle energization yield unique velocity-space signatures that can be used to identify the mechanism from single-point, time-series measurements of the 3V velocity distributions $f_s(\mathbf{r}_0, \mathbf{v}, t)$ and the electric field $\mathbf{E}(\mathbf{r}_0, t)$.
+Generally, different kinetic mechanisms of particle energization yield unique velocity-space signatures that can be used to identify the mechanism from single-point, time-series measurements of the 3D velocity distributions $f_s(\mathbf{r}_0, \mathbf{v}, t)$ and the electric field $\mathbf{E}(\mathbf{r}_0, t)$.
 Below, we describe how we use Liouville mapping to obtain these quantities in computationally efficient way.